Hello there!

 Prerequisites

-• Download the Azure AD Connect
+• Download the Microsoft Entra ID Connect

 2. Verify your UPN Domain in Azure Portal

-• In the Azure portal navigate to Azure Active Directory >> Custom domain names and click on Add custom domain.
+• In the Azure portal navigate to Microsoft Entra ID >> Custom domain names and click on Add custom domain.

 • Enter the full domain name in the right pane that pops up and click on Add domain.